Joey Diaz: Film and television

 In 1998, Diaz received a contract to star in a television pilot, playing a bartender in a series titled Bronx County, after a talent scout at CBS saw him perform comedy in Seattle.
 The offer was a total surprise to Diaz, who initially did not believe him until he saw the talent scout possess tickets to have him fly to Los Angeles for the shoot.
 The series was not picked up, but the opportunity led to more work for Diaz, including an offer in his first feature film, a referee in BASEketball (1998), and a part in the television series NYPD Blue.
 In 2000, Diaz was featured in You Got Nothin (2003), an independent film.
 Parts of Analyze That (2002), which starred Diaz, were filmed in Hudson County, New Jersey.
-He said, "That was big for me, able to come home to film".

 Diaz's profile increased with subsequent roles in Law & Order and his first major feature films, Spider-Man 2 (2004) and Taxi (2004).
 After, Diaz acted as an unlawful union organizer in The Longest Yard (2005).
 Diaz secured the role when he learned a remake of the original was in production, and had lunch with Chris Rock and Adam Sandler, during which Rock said he could land Diaz an audition.
 Diaz proceeded to assemble an audition tape: "I went out and got a football jersey two sizes too small, pants two sizes too small with my butt hanging out.
 I got kids' football shoulder pads and ran around the field with a cigar in my mouth".
 Three days after submitting the tape, Diaz landed the role; the producers liked the name Big Tony Tedesco, which Diaz named himself on the tape, and wrote it into the script.
-Originally the part had a mere three lines, but Diaz' tape got his part extended.
+Originally the part had a mere three lines, but Diaz's tape got his part extended.

 In 2005, Diaz expressed his wish to continue as a character actor, saying: "It's like a dream come true for me. ...
 I got my call and I have to make the most of it".
-Around this time, Diaz prepared his one-man comedy show Larceny & Laughter, which featured stories about his time growing up in North Bergen.
+Around that time, Diaz prepared his one-man comedy show Larceny & Laughter, which featured stories about his time growing up in North Bergen.